pzzd/thinking-about-deep-learning/04-bayes-loop.md

 This time the values seems to match the chart better.

-So some lessons:
+## Lessons learned

 You have to capture your doubt in the evidence value in the Bayes Theorem.
 And evidence can be picked out of think air, or you can create some evidence with your intuition or observations.
+This makes sense is a narrative way: if you have absolutely no doubt the coin is fair, then of course you have a 50/50 chance of heads or tails.

+then P(F) is 1 and of course P(F|H) is 1.

+The doubt can be introduced in the Prior from your intuition on the first test.
+From there, it always comes from the previous Posterior value.